Insider Buying: CEO Anthony Ha - GuruFocus.com

 Insider Buying Analysis

-On the day of Anthony Hayes's recent purchase, shares of Dominari Holdings Inc were trading at $2.75 apiece, giving the stock a market capitalization of $11.619 million.
+On the day of Anthony Hayes's recent purchase, shares of Dominari Holdings Inc were trading at $2.75 apiece, giving the stock a market cap of $11.573 million.
 With a GuruFocus Value of $6.33, the stock has a price-to-GF-Value ratio of 0.43, indicating that it may be a possible value trap and investors should think twice before investing.

 The GF Value is an intrinsic value estimate developed by GuruFocus, which is calculated based on the following three factors: